qwerty12/X250-Hackintosh/README.md

-# Warning

-Every 10th time or so the laptop is woken from sleep, my X250 resets.
-Even blocking nearly everything with RTCMemoryFixup does not help.
-I do not recommend that this guide be used with such a big issue to be resolved.
-As other X250 guides have never mentioned anything like this happening, I assume the problem is something inherent to this configuration.
-Still, I've spent quite a bit of time typing this up, so maybe this'll help somebody at least.

-To clone this repo, run `git clone --recursive https://github.com/qwerty12/X250-Clover.git`.
+To clone this repo, run `git clone --recursive https://github.com/qwerty12/X250-Hackintosh.git`.
 Otherwise, you'll be missing a ton of files.

 # X250 Mojave